wizardengineer/krakensvm-mg/README.md

 # Motativation
 This was apart of my "Understanding of OS theoretical concepts" and emulator series.
 I enjoy my time with this project, if you're interested in AMD virtualization then read chapter 15 of the amd manual.
 ## Warning
   This isn't finish yet, it's still a W.I.P so they may be errors.
-Feel free to report when possibleand hooks aren't finish yet.
+Feel free to report when possible and hooks aren't finish yet.
 ## Credit - Special Thanks:
   Thanks to these OGs, for the spark of inspiration/support and just being good friends/acquaintances overall on my continuous effort on this project and for helping me understand certain concepts within HyperVisor development Journey. =)
   * [xeroxz](https://twitter.com/_xeroxz?lang=en) - Helping explain concepts around HV and allowing me to use his code semantics for his amazing Hypervisor project